ryanlohyr/NUSDegs/docs/UserGuide.md

 ![](photos/add_outcome.png)

-### Delete module from schedule: `delete`
+### Delete module from schedule planner: `delete`
-Opens the user's personalized module schedule and deletes the chosen module.
+Opens the user's personalized module schedule planner and deletes the chosen module.
+Deleting will not be allowed if the module to be deleted is a prerequisite of a module in later semesters on the schedule planner.

-Format: `delete n/MODULE`
+Format: `delete MODULE`

-* The `MODULE` cannot be empty and must be valid.
+* `MODULE` cannot be empty and must be valid.
+* `MODULE` must also be in the current schedule planner

 Examples of usage: